Tropical Storm Alberto (1994): Meteorological history

-Radiosonde data from Dakar, Senegal, indicated that a tropical wave emerged into the Atlantic from the west coast of Africa on June 18.
+On June 18, radiosonde data from Dakar, Senegal, indicated that a tropical wave emerged into the Atlantic from the west coast of Africa.
 The wave moved westward for several days, with an associated area of low clouds.
 Little deep convection developed until June 26, when the wave was situated in just north of Puerto Rico and the Virgin Islands.
 However, strong wind shear diminished a significant amount of convection while the system crossed the Bahamas on June 28.
 After crossing Cuba and emerging into the Caribbean Sea by the following day, deep convection quickly redeveloped and became more concentrated as the wave encountered only light vertical wind shear.
 A reconnaissance aircraft flight into the system on June 30 detected a well-defined circulation.
 As a result, Tropical Depression One developed just west of Isla de la Juventud at 06:00 UTC.
 Initially, the depression moved westward at about 8 mph.
 However, a low aloft centered over the south-central Gulf of Mexico and a mid-latitude short-wave trough moving eastward across the northern gulf caused the depression to curve northwestward on July 1.

 Early on July 2, a reconnaissance aircraft flight into the cyclone indicated that it had intensified into a tropical storm, which was assigned the name Alberto.
 Later that day, Alberto accelerated somewhat in a northerly direction due to another short-wave trough approaching the central Gulf Coast of the United States, with the storm's forward speed increasing to about 14 mph.
 Although the system previously had a rather poor appearance on satellite imagery, the center of circulation became more embedded within the deep convection.
 At 12:00 UTC on July 3, Alberto attained its peak intensity with maximum sustained winds of 65 mph (100 km/h) and a minimum barometric pressure of 993 mbar.
 About three hours later, the cyclone made landfall near Destin, Florida, at the same intensity.
 As the storm moved inland, satellite imagery detected hints of a developing eye feature.
 However, Alberto rapidly weakened, falling to tropical depression intensity by 00:00 UTC on July 4.
 After bypassing the short-wave trough, the cyclone's forward progress became blocked by a building high pressure area.
 As a result, Alberto began drifting over Georgia, executing a small cyclonic loop before entering Alabama.
-Although very weak, the depression remained a tropical cyclone until its circulation dissipated over Alabama late on July 7.
+Although having turned very weak, the depression remained a tropical cyclone until its circulation dissipated over Alabama late on July 7.